bsurmanski/glb/README.md

 There is no new functionality in GLB, but what it does have is easier to learn than OpenGL and is easier to work with.
 So far the development of GLB has been focused on cleaning up the Shader, Program, Texture, and Buffer interfaces.
+All GLB calls end up calling OpenGL code to function, so it should be just as portible as OpenGL itself.

 GLB was not created to be a standalone game library, the only new functionality above OpenGL is the convenience functions for loading TGAs into textures, and for loading a shader object directly from a provided filename.
-GLB was create to
-    be a cleaner equivalent to OpenGL, that uses OpenGL as a backend.
+GLB was create to be a cleaner equivalent to OpenGL, that uses OpenGL as a backend.

 ##Whats so bad about just using OpenGL?
 ###Inconsistencies:
 There are many
 inconsistencies in the interface to OpenGL that GLB tries to solve.
-One example is the difference in semantics between glTexImage*D, glTexSubImage*D, glGetTexImage, (the non-existance of) glGetTexSubImage and glBufferData, glBufferSubData, (the non-existence of) glGetBufferData, glGetBufferSubData.
+One example is the difference in semantics between the following sets:

+* glTexImage\*D,
+* glTexSubImage\*D,
+* glGetTexImage,
+* glGetTexSubImage (does not actually exist)

+and

+* glBufferData,
+* glBufferSubData,
+* glGetBufferData (does not actually exist)
+* glGetBufferSubData

 With the different methods for each texture dimension, and non-matching functions for reading, its easy to get confused with vanilla OpenGL.
 In GLB, all textures act the same, regardless of dimensionality, and